Lower Ed: The Troubling Rise of For-Profit Colleges in the New Economy

 with the author, Berkman Klein Center Faculty Associate Tressie McMillan Cottom

-This event is being co-sponsored by the Legal Services Center of Harvard Law School and the Berkman Klein Center for Internet & Society at Harvard University.
+This event is co-sponsored by the Legal Services Center of Harvard Law School and the Berkman Klein Center for Internet & Society at Harvard University.

 More than two million students are enrolled in for-profit colleges, from the small family-run operations to the behemoths brandished on billboards, subway ads, and late-night commercials.
 These schools have been around just as long as their bucolic not-for-profit counterparts, yet shockingly little is known about why they have expanded so rapidly in recent years—during the so-called Wall Street era of for-profit colleges.